drpaneas/archimedes/CONTRIBUTING.md

 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+### Commit Titles

+1. Dependency updates: Commits that include dependency updates should follow a pattern that includes `(deps)` in the message, such as:

+* chore(deps): update lodash to version 4.17.21

+2. New Features: Commits introducing new features should start with feat and optionally include a scope in parentheses.
+Examples include:

+* `feat: add login feature`
+* `feat(auth): implement OAuth2`

+3. Security updates: Security-related updates should start with sec and can optionally include a scope.
+Examples:

+* `sec: patch XSS vulnerability`
+* `sec(database): secure connection handling`

+4. Bug fixes: Commits fixing bugs should start with fix or refactor and can optionally include a scope.
+Examples:

+* `fix: resolve memory leak issue`
+* `refactor: improve query performance`

+5. Documentation updates: For commits that update documentation, the message should start with doc or docs and can optionally include a scope.
+Examples:

+* `docs: update README with new installation instructions`
+* `doc(cli): add usage examples`

+6. Build process updates: Commits related to the build process or continuous integration should start with build or ci and can optionally include a scope.
+Examples:

+* `ci: add GitHub Actions workflow for CI`
+* `build: update Dockerfile for optimized image size`

+7. Other work: This is a catch-all category for commits that do not fit the above patterns.
+There's no specific pattern for these, but they would typically not match any of the specified regular expressions and thus fall into this default category.

 ## Reporting Bugs

 Bugs are tracked as GitHub issues.
 Create an issue and provide the following information: